It's a Vagina, Not a Crystal Ball

 We get a lot of questions like this, so let's try and clear up the matter once and for all.

-With a majority of women, if you were nosing around their vulvas when they hadn't VERY recently given birth, you still wouldn't likely be able to tell that they have had infants.
+With a majority of people with vulvas, if you were nosing around in there when they hadn't VERY recently given birth, you still wouldn't likely be able to tell that they have had infants.
 As reproductive health professionals, the way we usually can tell that just by looking isn't by looking at the vagina, but at the opening of the cervix, for the record, which isn't something you can see without using a speculum.

 You gotta understand, too, that the vaginal opening and canal is not this passive thing that just sits there, only changed by something once happening to it or entering it, and different ever after.
 It's an active muscle, an awful lot like your mouth.
 We can't feel inside someone's mouth or look at someone's lips -- unless they have JUST eaten, and been a bit messy about it -- and know what they eat, how they eat, how often they eat, or when they had their first solid food.
 A person with a mouth that is wider is a person who is opening that mouth at the time, or who, genetically, has a wider mouth.
 Again, same with the vagina.

-When a woman is very aroused, her vaginal opening and canal will loosen.
+When a person with a vagina is very aroused, her vaginal opening and canal will loosen.
 For you, Anonymous, what's likely is that you finally happened to be feeling your partner's vulva and vagina when she was very aroused and sexually excited.
-Too, our fertility cycles can also cause some changes, so it's normal for women to be more dry, less open, less easy to enter during some phases of each cycle, and less so at other times.
+Too, our fertility cycles can also cause some changes, so it's normal for people with vulvas to be more dry, less open, less easy to enter during some phases of each cycle, and less so at other times.

 Butterflyeye, the same also goes for you.
 How "loose" or "tight" your vagina is isn't about how many sexual partners you've had.
 It's about muscle tone (and muscles aren't made looser by using them, which you probably already know from your own arms or legs) and about your arousal and relaxation.
-The vagina of a woman who has had twenty sexual partners could resemble the vagina of a woman who has had but one if both women were of similar age, similar muscle tone, similar genetics, similar relaxation or arousal.
+The vagina of a person who has had twenty sexual partners could resemble the vagina of a person who has had but one if both people were of similar age, similar muscle tone, similar genetics, similar relaxation or arousal.

 But really, it's a vagina, folks, not a crystal ball.
 You can't see or feel the past or future in it.